jnebrera/n2kafka/src/decoder/zz_http2k/README.md

 # Wizzie decoder

-ZZ decoder allows you to inject many JSON/HTTP in the same HTTP POST, and send them to many different topics using the same n2kafka instance.
+ZZ decoder allows you to inject many JSON or XML objects in the same HTTP POST, and send them to many different topics using the same n2kafka instance.

 ## HTTP POST format
+### JSON over HTTP
 HTTP POST format has the next restrictions:
 - URL needs to be `v1/data/<topic>`
 - It reads the next POST parameters: